noops/group-project-4/markdowns/database.md

 ##### DATA LOAD
 * The data has already been loaded and can be accessed by simply connecting to the AWS database from your local.
 * To split the raw data into the desired tables the script _Notebooks/load_data.ipynb_ has been executed, additionally the zip code has been included as part of the geographic table and later a manual import has been performed.
+* Same process has been followed for encoded_data table.
+One manual import has been performed after the notebook _data_selection.ipynb_ creates the _encoded_df.csv_ file
 **NOTE**: Automatic load has been discarded as an exhaustive test proved that a load using sqlalchemy module would take around 3h30' per table, no matter how the data was bucketed while a manual load was less than 3 seconds per table.

 ##### CONFIGURATION
 To access the database from a Notebook (ex. _Notebooks/new_cleaning_data.ipynb_) four variables should be configured.